Going Wild for whitetails!

 Here is final question in this year’s Great Outdoors Trivia Contest.
 The first person to send me all three correct answers will receive a fabulous Tinks hunter’s scent package. mailto:[email protected] Question #3: Which of the following is NOT the title of a recent post in my Ottawa SUN Outdoors Guy Blog?
 A) Ontario wages war on feral hogs B) Hunters Bragging board C) Wildlife Speaker series this week, or D) Stand hunting for success.
 The winner will be announced in my November column!

-27 thoughts on “Going Wild for whitetails!”
+27 Replies to “Going Wild for whitetails!”

 1. Moose down, whitetails to come.